JosephYostos/Hands-on-workshop-for-Kubernetes-observability/README.md

     >As a bonus example, you can modify the `external-apis` network set to include `*.google.com` domain name which would allow access to Google subdomains.
 If you do it, you can would allow acess to subdomains like `www.google.com`, `docs.google.com`, etc.

-# Module 4: Dynamic packet capture
+# Module x: Dynamic packet capture

 **Goal:** Configure packet capture for specific pods and review captured payload.